ahmedelazab1220/SpringSecurity/README.md

-## Let's go start with default `Spring Security` application -> (name project : DefaultSecurity).
+## default `Spring Security` application -> (name project : DefaultSecurity).

+# Agenda
+  - **Intro to Spring Security**
+  - **Default Security**

  ##### By default, the Authentication gets enabled for the Application , you can use any web browser or Postman to test.
-Spring Security by default generate security password , you can see this in terminal when run application and default username is `user`
+Spring Security by default generate security password , you can see this in console log when run application and default username is `user`

  ![generate password](https://github.com/ahmedelazab1220/SpringSecurity/assets/105994948/d796241f-53a2-4cc4-a74d-c6fb5a5a2235)